 For Base Scenario, it is set to reflect the current economic environment with consideration of the market forecast on domestic Real GDP YoY Growth Rate would maintain at the similar level in coming years.
 For Bad Scenario, it was assumed that the economy entered a downturn.
-Under Bad Scenario, domestic GDP YoY Growth Rate was considered to drop to the extent with negative growth resulting from the high interest rate and continuous geopolitical tensions.
+Under Bad Scenario, domestic GDP YoY Growth Rate was considered to drop to the extent with negative growth resulting from the high interest rate and external challenges like US-China trade tensions.
 For Good scenario, it featured stronger economic activity in the near term as the entire economy has bottomed out during the late stage of local epidemic.